"The Forest Underground: Hope for a Planet in Crisis"

-Over 25 years ago, with the help of the local farmers in Niger, Tony began implementing a conservation farming system which we know as Farmer Managed Natural Regeneration (FMNR).
-This approach has been so successful that it has been applied in at least 24 African countries.
+Over 38 years ago, working with local farmers in Niger, Tony began implementing a conservation farming system which we know as Farmer Managed Natural Regeneration (FMNR).
+This approach has been so successful that it has been applied in at least 26 African countries.

 FMNR is the management of existing tree stumps and roots that still grow even in degraded landscapes.
 Thanks to the protection and care of the shoots through specially crafted methodology, the original tree population can be regenerated without major financial costs.

 An interview by Chris Mulherin with Tony can be found here on the ISCAST site.